DocuClipper logo

 If you have documents that were converted before setting up the project structure, you'll see an alert indicating you have unassigned jobs.
 To assign these jobs to projects:

-4. We do not recommend archiving all previous documents in one project as this will cause poor perfomance in your dashboard, leading to longer load times.
+4. We do not recommend archiving all previous documents into a single project.
+Doing so causes poor performance in your dashboard and leads to longer load times.

 • Folder-level permissions can be managed through team assignments